 Company Contact: Jerry Wiant, VP Operations, Perpetua Power Source Technologies

-Description: A collaborative project combining world-class thermoelectric technology resources from the University of Oregon, Oregon State University, and Perpetua Power Source Technologies.
+Project Description: A collaborative project combining world-class thermoelectric technology resources from the University of Oregon, Oregon State University, and Perpetua Power Source Technologies.
 The team will blend research and development efforts to produce increased thermoelectric energy properties that can improve commercial opportunities for powering remote wireless sensors in the agriculture and environmental monitoring markets using renewable energy solutions.
-Perpetua has received many awards and presents company news here: Perpetua News and Events.
+Perpetua has received many awards and presents company news here: Perpetua News.

 Company Website: perpetuapower.com